Roothulhu/Pwnomicon/docs/05-shells-payloads.md

 **Modify the Shell for Use**

-Make sure you set credentials for access to the web shell (This can help make your operations more secure by ensuring random people can't just stumble into using the shell).
+Always configure authentication credentials for your web shell to prevent unauthorized access.

 > **Note:** It can be prudent to remove the ASCII art and comments from the file.
 These items in a payload are often signatured on and can alert the defenders/AV to what you are doing.